Entropy spectrum of charged BTZ black holes in massive gravity's rainbow: Introduction

-in which $\tilde{e}_{0}$ and $\tilde{e}_{i}$ are related to the energy independent frame fields.
-It is notable that $E$ can not exceed $E_{P}$, so, $0<\varepsilon \leq 1$.
-In other words, the gravity's rainbow produces a correction to the metric that becomes significant when the particle's energy approaches the Planck energy.
+in which in the above models $\beta $, $\eta $\ and $\lambda $\ are constants which could be determined by experiment.

 In the gravity's rainbow context and by combining various gravities, the black hole and cosmological solutions have been studied in some literatures.
-For example, $F(R)$ gravity's rainbow \cite {F(R)I}, Gauss-Bonnet gravity's rainbow \cite{fai}, dilatonic gravity's rainbow \cite{dilatonII} and Galileon gravity's rainbow \cite{GalileonI} have been investigated.
+For example, $F(R)$ gravity's rainbow \cite{F(R)I}, Gauss-Bonnet gravity's rainbow \cite{fai}, dilatonic gravity's rainbow \cite{dilatonII} and Galileon gravity's rainbow \cite{GalileonI} have been investigated.
 Also, in ref. \cite{NonsingularI}, it was shown that by considering a special limit on rainbow functions, we encounter with nonsingular universes in gravity's rainbow.
-The remnant of the black objects and also the absence of black holes at LHC due to gravity's rainbow have been evaluated in refs. \cite{remnantI,remnantII,remnantIII}.
-Modified TOV in gravity's rainbow and investigating the properties of magnetic neutron stars and dynamical stability conditions have been perused \cite{TOVI,TOVII} .
+The remnant of the black objects and also the absence of black holes at LHC due to gravity's rainbow have been evaluated in refs. \cite {remnantI,remnantII,remnantIII}.
+Modified TOV in gravity's rainbow and investigating the properties of magnetic neutron stars and dynamical stability conditions have been perused \cite{TOVI,TOVII}.
 Heat engine and geometrothermodynamics of the obtained black holes in gravity's rainbow have been studied in ref. \cite{heatRainbow}.

 On the other hand and in order to have massive gravitons, GR must be modified, because the gravitons are massless particles in GR.
 Therefore, Fierz and Pauli were the first to study the theory describing the massive gravitons (FP massive theory) \cite{Mass1,Mass2}.
 Studies done by van Dam, Veltman and Zakharov showed that FP massive theory encounter with a discontinuity (vDVZ discontinuity) \cite{vDVZI,vDVZII,vDVZIII}.
 In order to remove this problem, one has to generalize the linear FP massive gravity to a nonlinear one.
 Later, Boulware and Deser found out that this theory of massive gravity suffers a ghost instability at the nonlinear level \cite {Mass3,Mass4}.
 Recently, there has been a great interest in the modification of GR on the nonlinear level to include massive gravitons.
 Among the studies done in this regard, de Rham, Gabadadze and Tolley (dGRT) were able to introduce an interesting massive gravity without any ghost in arbitrary dimension \cite{dRGTI,dRGTII}, in which a stable nonlinear massive gravity \cite{Mass7,Mass8,Mass9} was employed to conduct the investigations.
 Recently, several interesting black hole solutions have been obtained in various massive gravities \cite {BHdiffmassI,BHdiffmassII,BHdiffmassIII,BHdiffmassV,BHdiffmassVII,BHdiffmassVIII,BHdiffmassIX,BHdiffmassXI,BHdiffmassXIII,BHdiffmassXIV,BHdiffmassXV,BHdiffmassXVI,BHdiffmassXVII} .
 Charged black holes and their thermodynamics in massive gravity have been evaluated in refs. \cite{ThMassiveI,ThMassiveIV,ThMassiveV,ThMassiveVI}.
 Van der Waals like phase transition and geometrical thermodynamics of black holes in massive gravity have been investigated in refs. \cite {PVI,PVII,PVIII,PVIV,PVV,PVVI,PVVIII,PVIX}.
 Modified TOV in massive gravity and investigating the properties of neutron stars and also dynamical stability conditions have been done \cite{TOVMassI,TOVMassII}.
 Black holes as heat engine in massive gravity have been investigated in refs. \cite {HeatI,HeatII}.
 Considering massive gravity the white dwarfs have been studied in ref. \cite{whiteMass}